Conservation Easement Tax Credit Modifications

 The statutes establishing the conservation easement oversight commission and the program to certify conservation easement holders in the division of conservation are currently set to repeal on July 1, 2019.
-The bill extends the repeal dates for each to July 1, 2026.
-In addition, the bill would:
+The act extends the repeal dates for each to July 1, 2026.
+In addition, the act:

-- Eliminate a requirement that the board of real estate appraisers establish education and experience requirements for conservation easement appraisers;
+- Eliminates a requirement that the board of real estate appraisers establish education and experience requirements for conservation easement appraisers;

-- Relocate and modify certain provisions governing the creation and valuation of conservation easements;
+- Relocates and modifies certain provisions governing the creation and valuation of conservation easements;

-- Allow the division of conservation to use an alternative method acceptable to the division and the conservation easement oversight commission to value a conservation easement;
+- Allows the division of conservation to use an alternative method acceptable to the division and the conservation easement oversight commission to value a conservation easement;

-- Modify provisions governing a conservation easement working group convened to address specified issues relating to claiming a state income tax credit for the donation of a conservation easement;
+- Modifies provisions governing a conservation easement working group convened to address specified issues relating to claiming a state income tax credit for the donation of a conservation easement;

-- Require the owner of property who is granting a conservation easement to execute a disclosure form developed by the division of conservation and the conservation easement oversight commission regarding the easement;
+- Requires the owner of property who is granting a conservation easement to execute a disclosure form developed by the division of conservation and the conservation easement oversight commission regarding the easement;

-- Modify provisions governing when a conservation easement may be extinguished;
+- Modifies provisions governing when a conservation easement may be extinguished;

-- Prohibit a conservation easement for which a state income tax credit has been allowed from being released, terminated, extinguished, or abandoned by merger, which occurs when the same entity holds both the easement and the land subject to the easement; and
+- Prohibits a conservation easement for which a state income tax credit has been allowed from being released, terminated, extinguished, or abandoned by merger, which occurs when the same entity holds both the easement and the land subject to the easement;

-- Make an appropriation to Colorado state university to facilitate the provision of public access to the Colorado ownership, management, and protection (COMaP) service which maintains a database and corresponding map of conservation easements and other protected lands in Colorado.
+- Makes a $250,000 appropriation to Colorado state university to facilitate the provision of public access to the Colorado ownership, management, and protection (COMaP) service which maintains a database and corresponding map of conservation easements and other protected lands in Colorado.

-Additionally, the bill makes conforming amendments to certain statutory sections contained in HB 19-1172, which recodifies title 12, to ensure that the provisions of the bill will be effective if HB 19-1172 becomes law.
+Additionally, the act makes conforming amendments to certain statutory sections contained in HB 19-1172, which recodifies title 12, Colorado Revised Statutes, to ensure that the provisions of the act will be effective as a result of HB 19-1172 becoming law.